ARCAD-Software/iunit-vscode/docs/pages/iUnit/test-cases.md

 Click **Next >** to continue.

-**Step 3**   Select the object from the list of objects referenced for the repository.
+**Step 3**   Select the object from the list of objects loaded from repository.
-The name of the Test Case is automatically generated based on the selected object and procedure, but you can edit the to set a more descriptive or meaningful identifier for the procedure being tested.
+The name of the Test Case is automatically generated based on the selected object and procedure, but you can edit to set a more descriptive/meaningful name for the procedure being tested.

 > **Note**
 The **Skip Source Parsing** allows you to skip the Parsing of Selected Procedure Source member.
-This option is useful when the source member is not available on the system.
+This option is useful for performance to avoid source parsing when the source member is quite large and hasn't been modified since last time when a test was created on this object.
+When the first test is created on an object, the source member is parsed and stored in the repository irrespective of **Skip Source Parsing** selection.

 Press  **Enter** to continue.